materiaraiding/materiaraiding-old/raiding-terminology.md

 ## ENUMS
 A mechanic which requires a specific number of players to soak a mechanic, similar to STACK/SOAK but with a specific number of players.

+## FFA (Free for All)
+This is a loot rule where there is no rules, role on whatever you want and hope for the best.

+## L>R (Left-to-Right_
+This is a common loot rule used in groups where you are expected to roll on loot in order from left-to-right, if you get an item you are expected to leave the instance and not roll on any further items.
+This is to ensure loot is distributed evenly.

 ## MT
 Main Tank, typically the Tank holding the boss aggro the most.